jncolew/jncolew/README.md

-- 👋 Hi, I’m @jncolew
+- 👋 Hi, I’m Jada!
-- 👀 I’m interested in starting this journey of coding.
+- 👀 I started coding for fun and then it turned into a passion.
-- 🌱 I’m currently learning on SheCodes.io.
+- 🌱 I’m currently learning with SheCodes.io workshops.
-- 💞️ I’m looking to collaborate on ...
-TBD
+- 💞️ I’m looking to collaborate with more women developers, and I love teaching Black girls how to start coding!

 <!---